A Brief History

 European countries stayed out of the war (though supplying both sides with arms and trade), and the Union went on to victory.
 Obviously not the only turning point of the war, it is not unreasonable to consider this battle pivotal to the eventual outcome, all because a careless Rebel dropped a set of battle plans.

-Was Antietam/Sharpsburg the turning point of the US Civil War?
+Question for students (and subscribers): Was Antietam/Sharpsburg the turning point of the US Civil War?
 Were those lost and found battle plans the single most important event in the course of that war?
 Tell us what you think, and if you think otherwise, what was the turning point?
+Please let us know in the comments section below this article.

 Your readership is much appreciated!